matthew8573/property-copilot-submission/REPORT.md

    `filterProperties`, so a single tested implementation defines composition.
 The server validates strictly (contradictory rent ranges, unknown types, non-integer counts →
    400) while URL-state parsing is deliberately lenient (a mangled link degrades to defaults instead of crashing).
+The price control is anchored by a whole-market rent histogram — a small aggregate computed server-side by `/properties/stats` and deliberately unfiltered, so it never collapses as filters narrow the results (and the client never downloads the full row set to draw it).
+Search is a *navigation*, not a
-Search is a *navigation*, not a filter: a keyless geocoder (Photon, biased and clamped to Metro Vancouver) offers type-ahead place suggestions; picking one re-frames the map to that place and the viewport refetch repopulates the list — so "Kitsilano" flies the map there and the list follows, keeping the map the single source of truth.
+   filter: a keyless geocoder (Photon, biased and clamped to Metro Vancouver) offers type-ahead place suggestions; picking one re-frames the map to that place and the viewport refetch repopulates the list — so "Kitsilano" flies the map there and the list follows, keeping the map the single source of truth.
 The geocoder is the one external runtime dependency, chosen keyless to preserve decision 1's no-secret deploy; it is debounced,